Karana316/flask-aws-tutorial/README.md

 # Flask CI/CD on Elastic Beanstalk
 This is a CI/CD deployment of a Flask application in AWS using RDS PostgreSQL as the database

-## Technologies
+### Technologies
 Python 3.8, Flask, AWS RDS - PostgreSQL, GitHub, GitHub Actions, AWS Code Pipeline, AWS Elastic Beanstalk

-## Demo Videos
+### Demo Videos

 ## Objective
 To create a production quality web application deployment pipeline.
 This pipeline automatically deploys a simple Flask application to AWS upon commit to the master branch on GitHub.

-In addition, I’d compared GitHub Actions and AWS Code Pipeline by designing the pipeline with each tool.
+In addition, I’ve compared GitHub Actions and AWS Code Pipeline by designing the pipeline with each tool.

 ## Benefits